sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Requirements: =

-* For security reasons, this plugin requires **PHP 5.5 or later**, or it will deactivate itself.
+* For security and structural reasons, this plugin requires **PHP 5.5 or later**, or it will deactivate itself.
 * This plugin requires **The SEO Framework 2.7.0 or later** to be active, or it won't do anything at all.
 * This plugin currently does not fully support MultiSite networks.
-This is planned, especially since we wish to use this plugin as well.
+This is planned, especially since we wish to use this plugin as well on our own networks.
 Stay tuned!

 = Privacy =